-What is HIPAA compliance certification?
+What is a HIPAA Violation?

 Since there is no set standard for HIPAA compliance certification, it can be challenging to outline the exact standards that your business needs to meet for compliance.

 To offset nebulous interpretation, there are many organizations that provide HIPAA certification services.
 HIPAA compliance certification means that your organization has passed a HIPAA compliance program.
 This kind of certification is the next best alternative to true compliance standards.